agadiffe/WindowsMize/README.md

     ```powershell
     .\WindowsMize.mini.ps1
     ```
-11. Restart your computer (Mandatory for a lot of tweaks/settings).
+11. Restart your computer.
+    Required for many tweaks and settings to take effect.

 </details>